 The guest rooms are compact 17m²square metres to be exact, but they feature a Super king bed and while its arrangement butted between two walls might seem strange, it will amaze you how comfortable they are.

 The property features a fitness centre with state-of-the art Technogym equipment, a great workspace and a guest only rooftop bar and even a free guest library.

 Who should stay here?
 For digital nomads or business travellers, it’s hard to find better facilities.

 Nearby: Bar Totti and the dining options on Ash Lane are just a few minutes’ walk away.
 Check out the new bar at Shell House’s Sky Bar for a 10th Floor Fizz and some rock oysters with finger lime!

-What we love: For digital nomads or business travellers, it’s hard to find a better location.
-The workspaces on offer are spacious and you have access to complimentary Nespresso coffee, T2 tea, sparkling and still water all day.
+What we love: The shared workspaces are spacious and you have access to complimentary Nespresso coffee, T2 tea, sparkling and still water all day.
 The rooftop lounge and rooftop terrace are places you will want to spend extended time in.